 - Living accommodation

-There are several tax-free benefits available from your company, so be sure that you discuss what is available for you with your accountant.
+There are several tax-free benefits available from your company, so be sure to discuss what is available for you with your accountant.

 Examples of tax-free benefits:

 How Benefit in Kind affects your tax bill?

 After each tax year, your employer (in this case, your limited company) must report all benefit in kind to HMRC via the P11D form.
 HMRC then adjusts your tax code so that you pay the appropriate tax amount through your salary.
 At MyAccountant, preparing the form is part of our standard services.